 Kept apart by a few kilometres of golden coastline and brought together by the less idyllic Lac Long Quon highway are the two main beaches of Hoi An, Cua Dai to the south, and An Bang to the north.
 However, in between these two lies another beach, one so well hidden they named it just that – Hidden Beach.

-A stone’s throw from the Boutiques Hoi An Resort, Hidden Beach is one of hoi An’s Best-kept secrets and a far quieter alternative to the other two.
+A stone’s throw from the Boutique Hoi An Resort, Hidden Beach is one of Hoi An’s best-kept secrets and a far quieter alternative to the other two.
 To those in the know Hidden is a treasure trove on a shoreline in increasing danger of being swallowed by huge hotels.

 But it’s the people that run the place that really make it such a find.
-Mrs Lan and her family opened the restaurant two and a half years ago and, if you manage to unearth this gem, a friendly welcome awaits you (as well as free parking and free sunbed).
+Mrs Lan and her family opened the restaurant a few years ago and, if you manage to unearth this gem, a friendly welcome awaits you (as well as free parking and free sunbed).

-After years of endeavour the family are starting to reap the rewards, it seems the secret, if there ever was one, is out.
+After years of endeavor the family are starting to reap the rewards, it seems the secret, if there ever was one, is out.
 And the family are seizing the opportunity with both hands.
-The Spa is being built as I’m typing, almost as fast as I’m typing!
-So it may well be completed before you read this.
+The Spa is getting plenty of takers and sometimes Hidden Beach is almost uncomfortably crowded.

 This rapid expansion is not just the result of the Lan’s entrepreneurial spirit and hard work, it’s also a sign of the times as tourists flock to the area in ever-increasing numbers.
 In 2014, an estimated 3.7 million tourists visited Quang Nam Province, the jewel of which is Hoi An’s Ancient Town, and that number is expected to rise again this year.
 The problem is Hidden’s charm, like Hoi An itself, is down to its quiet unspoilt beauty.
 The more popular the area becomes the harder it will be to maintain.

 Fortunately, for now, the beach remains a little piece of paradise.
-Crowds can arrive in the afternoon, but if you get there early enough you’ll only have the East Sea and the distant Cham Islands for company.
+Crowds tend to gather in the afternoon but if you get there early enough you’ll only have just the East Sea and the distant Cham Islands for company.

 So, what does the future hold for Hidden Beach?
 Well, the Lan family will continue to work hard and improve their burgeoning business, the sun will keep shining and the tourists in the know will find one of the best spots in Hoi An.